 This piece touches on a lot of core conservative concerns, most of which I share.
 Americans today struggle with civic engagement.
 Americans today are more isolated.
 Americans today have a harder time establishing and maintaining long-term relationships.
 This is empirically true.

 But at the same time, this is being framed as a moral failing of our society (which seems to be how partisan writers frame every single problem that they write about).
-This seems to be.
-The reason why people shift their family locations, are more willing to cut ties with social institutions, and generally try to “trade up” is because technological and social developments allow us to live in a society large enough for this sort of approach to work.
+This strikes me as inaccurate.
+An alternative, which seems perfectly reasonable, is that people are willing to move around, cut ties with social institutions, and generally try to “trade up” is because our society is large enough for this sort of approach to work.

 Culture lags behind the material conditions.
 If people in the past tended to be more committed to the social institutions that they were a part of, it isn’t because they had better values, it’s because cutting ties was a much less viable option.
-If you’re living in Maycomb, Alabama (the fictional town were To Kill A Mockingbird is set) and you don’t like your church… well, that’s really tough, because there’s only one church within a day’s travel.
-It’s not that they had a “culture of commitment”, it’s that they didn’t have any other options.
+If you’re living in Maycomb, Alabama (the fictional town were To Kill A Mockingbird is set) and you don’t like your church… well, that’s really tough, because you have three options, and within a day’s travel, and you don’t mix races in the church.
+It’s not that they had a “culture of commitment”; it’s that they didn’t have any other options.
 And this is set in the 1930s, within living memory.

 Of course, fact that we have new options does not necessarily mean that we know how to use them intelligently.
 In fact, we have every reason to expect that we’d provide worse answers to questions that previous generations never had to seriously consider before.
 If we fail to chose wisely, it isn’t because we’ve lost touch with moral truths, it’s because our parent’s experience genuinely didn’t prepare us for this sort of question.